evgeniums/cpp-validator/docs/index.md

 ## Partial validation

-Sometimes a validator can be too strict and only part of its rules needs to be checked on certain object.
+Sometimes a validator can be too strict and only a part of its rules needs to be checked on certain object.
 In this case a filtering validation adapter can be used to check only specific [members](#member) ignoring other paths.
 There are three forms of defining a filter for such validation:
 - use `include_paths()` to list explicitly only paths that must be validated;
 - use `exclude_paths()` to list explicitly paths that must be ignored;
 - use `include_and_exclude_paths()` to list explicitly paths that must be validated and specify sub-paths that must be excluded from validaton.